Skip to content

 trackInteractions: true,

 traceType: "ddtrace", // Optional, defaults to ddtrace.
-Currently supports 6 types: ddtrace, zipkin, skywalking_v3, jaeger, zipkin_single_header, w3c_traceparent
+Currently supports ddtrace, zipkin, skywalking_v3, jaeger, zipkin_single_header, w3c_traceparent 6 types.

-allowedTracingOrigins: ["https://api.example.com", /https:\/\/.*\.my-api-domain\.com/], // Optional, a list of all requests allowed to inject the headers required by the trace collector.
-Can be the request origin or a regex
+allowedTracingOrigins: ["https://api.example.com", /https:\/\/.*\.my-api-domain\.com/], // Optional, list of all requests allowed to inject headers required by the trace collector.
+Can be request origins or regex.

 })